Patricia Millar Ceramics

 A recipient of funding from the Arts Council NI and Ards and North Down Borough Council, her work has been commissioned by Seamus Heaney’s HomePlace , Bellaghy, The Portico, Portaferry and Signal Business Centre, Bangor.
 She represented NI in Sweden through the Creative Momentum and won the Margaret Creevy Prize for best in show, SERC.

-Patricia teaches pit firing courses and gives presentations and demonstrations to Art and Potters’ societies both in NI and England.
-She featured on BBC’s Countryfile, gave a presentation for Radio 4 GQT and was nominated by CraftNI as “one to watch” on BBC NI The Arts Show.
+From her studio near the Giant’s Causeway, she teaches alternative firing courses including Pit Firing, Barrel Firing, Smoke and Obvara firings.
+Available for presentations and demonstrations.
+Featured on BBC’s Countryfile, presenter for Radio 4 GQT and nominated by CraftNI as “one to watch” on BBC NI The Arts Show.

 Continuing to incorporating local materials into her wheel thrown and hand- built forms, her process has developed to include wood firing.
-Patricia was awarded an Arts Council NI grant to build a wood fired kiln.
-She is currently building a new studio on the Causeway coast and her work will continue to reflect and use the landscape’s ancient past.
+Patricia was awarded an Arts Council NI grant to build a wood fired kiln and a grant from The Craft Potters’ Association Charitable Trust to attend a kiln building course at Oxford University.

 Where to Buy My Work